keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### Kinds of "because" -- why this matters

 * I believe in God because I fear death (psychological)
-* I believe in God because he put the desire for eternity in my heart.
+* I believe in God because he put the desire for eternity in my heart. (cause and effect)
-* I believe in God because there must be a First Cause
+* I believe in God because there must be a First Cause (logical)

 </section><section data-markdown>